St. Valentines Day – the most romantic day of the year. A day for love and grand sweeping romantic gestures.

 - Be on time.

 - Buy flowers.

 - Be kind.

 - Be humble.

 Ladies, never settle.
-I hope that today and everyday someone shows you kindness and at least a shred of chivalry.
+I hope that today and every day someone shows you kindness and a bit of chivalry.
 If the Valentine in your life buys you flowers or chocolates today.
 Yeah!
 If they simply tell you they “love you”, and hand you the remote – take that as a win.
 Love and romance don’t always come in the form of grand sweeping gestures.
 Sometimes it’s as simple as your love fixing your favourite drink and coming in for a snuggle.

 How are you spending your day?
 Be kind to others and definitely to yourself.
 If you’re single, take a friend for lunch or dinner, or treat yourself to something a little indulgent….massage, facial, shoes, chocolates, wine.
 At the very least BUY the flowers.
 You absolutely deserve it. x

 I hope you enjoyed this article.
-If you did, please share.
+Happy Valentines Day ❤️

 Update 2020: Today the Big Valentine is home.
 We’re going for lunch – no grand sweeping gestures.
 Just taking a little time to reconnect.